lkkrzize/global_connect/README.md

 ## Overview

-Global Connect is a web application for discovering, organizing, and attending events.
+Global Connect is a web application for discovering, organising, and attending events.
 Users can create and manage events, register as attendees, chat with other participants, and leave reviews after events.
 The platform features event search, interactive maps, user profiles, and a robust review system to enhance community engagement.

 ## Features